LuaLS/luarocks-build-addon/README.md

 luarocks --lua-version=5.4 make

 # install the current source in the user's rocks tree
-# helpful for installing local addons as rocks
+# helpful for testing on local addons
 luarocks --local --lua-version=5.4 make
 ```